Aplastic anemia is a rare blood disorder that occurs when bone marrow does not make enough blood cells. It is a type of bone marrow failure.

 Your child may receive transfusions of red blood cells or platelets from a healthy donor.
 This can help treat symptoms but is not a cure.

-In some situations, medicines such as eltrombopag, romiplostim, or filgrastim can boost stem cell production to help the body make new blood cells.
-These medications are not given to every patient with aplastic anemia.
+In some situations, medicines such as eltrombopag, romiplostim, or filgrastim (G-CSF) can boost stem cell production to help the body make new blood cells.
+These medications are rarely given in children with aplastic anemia.

 Patients with aplastic anemia can have very low white blood cell counts and are at a high risk for life-threatening infections.
 To treat or reduce infection risk, drugs may be given to kill fungi (antifungals), viruses (antivirals), or bacteria (antibiotics).